benlavender/homelab-docs/guides/haproxy-deb.md

 # HAProxy build on Debian stable

-This is a quick start guide to building a HAProxy load balancer for a stateless HTTP server backend for an example.
+This is a quick start guide to building a HAProxy load balancer for a stateless HTTP server backend.

-My O/S *(not for sizing)*:
+Two servers needed for HTTP and one needed for HAProxy:

 - **Operating System:** Debian GNU/Linux 11 (bullseye)
 - **Disk:** /dev/sda: 5 GiB